Employer Nomination Scheme Subclass 186 (ENS)

 Visa 186 is designed to give skilled workers a living and working visa in Australia.
 While it has stricter eligibility criteria than some temporary visas, the benefit of permanent residency makes it worth it.

-There are 3 different streams of visas: Direct Entry, labour agreements, and Temporary Residence Transition (TRT).
+There are three streams under the Subclass 186 visa: Direct Entry, Labour Agreement, and Temporary Residence Transition (TRT).

 Direct Entry

-If your occupation is on the list of eligible skilled occupations and you have a nomination from an Australian employer, then you can submit an application for direct entry.
-This will allow you to stay in Australia permanently.
-You must have at least three years of post-qualification full-time work experience, competent English, and a valid skills assessment for your field.
+If your occupation is on the Core Skills Occupation List (CSOL) and you have a nomination from an Australian employer, you can apply under the Direct Entry stream.
+This allows you to live and work in Australia permanently.
+You must generally have at least 3 years of relevant work experience, Competent English, and a positive skills assessment, unless you are exempt.

-If your employer has entered into a formal Labour Agreement with the Australian Government, they may be able to sponsor you for a Subclass 186 visa under this stream.
-This stream is intended for skilled workers when standard visa programs do not meet the needs of employers.
-These agreements are therefore suited to particular sectors or regions.
-They may favour exclusions from standard visa requirements.
+If your employer has entered into a formal Labour Agreement with the Australian Government, they may sponsor you for a Subclass 186 visa under this stream.
+It is designed for skilled workers where standard visa programs do not meet employer needs.
+Occupations and eligibility requirements are determined by the terms of the Labour Agreement and may differ from the standard visa requirements.

-To apply through this stream, you must have worked full-time in your nominated occupation with your current employer on a 457, 482, or eligible bridging visa.
-However, you must have worked full-time for your employer for at least 2 years (if on a 482 visa).
+To apply under this stream, you must have worked for your sponsoring employer while holding an eligible subclass 457 or 482 visa.
+In most cases, you need to have worked for your employer in eligible employment for at least 2 years immediately before your nomination.

 Processing time